RLewis11769/holberton-smiling-school-javascript/README.md

 ## Credit

-This webpage static design was designed by Nicolas Philippot, UI/UX designer.
-This HTML/Bootstrap/JavaScript replica was implemented by Rachel Lewis.
+This webpage was designed by [Nicolas Philippot](https://dribbble.com/upmitt), UI/UX designer.
+This HTML/CSS replica was implemented by [Rachel Lewis](https://github.com/RLewis11769).